-In listening to stories and memories about Littleton, along with residents' desires and concerns for its future, the following values came through consistently.
+In listening to stories about and memories of Littleton, along with residents' desires and concerns for its future, the following values came through consistently.
 The bulleted items under each are examples of how those expressing such values related them to their own experience of or pride in Littleton.
-Many communities share common values, issues, and priorities (e.g., to be a safe place).
+Many communities share common values, issues and priorities (e.g., to be a safe place).
 Littleton's core values include a passion for and/or commitment to: